Improve Agility Drills with Cognitive Challenges: Why & How

 Key Takeaways

-• The SwitchedOn app provides a simple and effective way to increase the cognitive demands of your agility training using just your mobile device.
+The SwitchedOn app provides a simple and effective way to increase the cognitive challenge of your agility training using just your mobile device.

 To learn more, check out our FREE Scientific White Paper on The Neuroscience of Athletic Performance and the Incorporation of Cognitive Demands into Agility